brahimmachkouri/appamp/readme.md

 ### Welcome Page

-Connect to http://localhost to see a CodeIgniter 4 welcome page.
+Connect to http://localhost to see a php infos page.

 ### PhpMyAdmin